Energy

 • Faster and more reliable onboarding for new hires.

-• Improved consistency of practices and reduced operational dependency on informal knowledge.
+• Limited safety risks and improved consistency of practices and reduced operational dependency on informal knowledge.

 Governance and durability